danjarosz/daankh-npm-typescript-package/README.md

 ## Licence

-This package is released under the MIT licence, but also uses some external packages, thar are released under their own licences.
+This package is released under the MIT licence, but also uses some external packages, that are released under their own licences.

 Initially, I use free software packages.
 To ensure that, I put